oktadev/okta-blog/_source/_posts/2022-09-01-kafka-microservices.md

 **Apache Kafka** is a distributed streaming platform.
 It was initially conceived as a message queue and open-sourced by LinkedIn in 2011.
 Its community evolved Kafka to provide key capabilities:

 - **Publish and Subscribe** to streams of records, like a message queue.
 - **Storage system** so messages can be consumed asynchronously.
-Kafka writes data to a scalable disk structure and replicates for fault-tolerance.
+Kafka writes data to a scalable disk structure and replicates it for fault-tolerance.
 Producers can wait for write acknowledgments.
 - **Stream processing** with Kafka Streams API, enables complex aggregations or joins of input streams onto an output stream of processed data.

 Traditional messaging models are queue and publish-subscribe.
 In a queue, each record goes to one consumer.
 In publish-subscribe, the record is received by all consumers.